The recording tableaux in the quantum Littlewood-Richardson map, the orthogonal transpose symmetry map, and the computation of $\mathfrak{k}$-highest weight tableaux: Introduction

+\textbf{Theorem} \textbf{B} [The reduction map, $\redu$, on $SST_{2n}(\varpi_l)$ \cite[Proposition 4.3.6]{watanabe} is surjective] Let $l\in [0,2n]$ and $t\in[0,n]$ such that $0\le t\le min\{l,2n-l\}$ and $l-t\in 2\Z$.
+Let $\mathbf{a} = (a_1, \dots , a_t)$ be a column in $SpT_{2n}(\varpi_t)$.
+Lemma \ref{lem:reductionsurj}, Theorem \ref{lem:reductionsurj2} and Theorem \ref {thm:nofactors} exhibit a procedure to explicitly compute the inverse of the reduction map in the cases where the symplectic column decomposes into non empty factors $\bf A_i$ of even length consisting of consecutive integers starting with an odd number, respectively when the symplectic column is such that consecutive integers occur only as an even number followed with an odd number which are within the patterns of the symplectic $\k$-highest (lowest) weight tableaux considered in the last section.
+An explicit full formula for the inverse of the reduction map has recently been provided by the author in \cite{azreduction}

-The next theorem gives the constructive fundamental step for the unwinding of the sequence of successors \cite[Lemma 8.3.1]{watanabe} in the algorithm to computing the Littlewood-Richardson map.
-The unwind procedure goes from the last to the first successor, and the theorem gives explicitly ${LR^{AII}}^{-1}(S,Q)$ for the unwind of the last successor where $Q\in \widetilde Rec_{2n}((\lambda^0,\varpi_{l-\ell(\mu)})/\mu)$ and $S\in Sp_{2n}(\mu)$.
-The symplectic property of $S$ in the first winding step is important to ensure the following unwinding steps as they comprise $S\in SST_{2n}$.
-Each unwind step consists of reverse Schensted column insertion followed with reverse removal.
+The next theorem is a consequence of the previous one and the reverse Schensted insertion ruled by the slack data \cite{azslack} (see subsections \ref{subsec:1verticalstrip} and \ref{sec:slackdata}).
+It gives the constructive fundamental step for the unwinding of the sequence of successors \cite[Lemma 8.3.1]{watanabe} in the algorithm to computing the quantum Littlewood-Richardson map.
+The unwind procedure goes from the last to the first successor, and Theorem \textbf{C} below gives explicitly ${\LRAII^{AII}}^{-1}(S,Q)$ for the unwind of the last successor where $Q\in \widetilde Rec_{2n}(\lambda/\mu)$ with $\mu\subset_{vert}$ and $S\in SpT_{2n}(\mu)$.